 - Facebook Events are not currently tracked in CrowdTangle.

 - Facebook Fundraisers are not currently tracked in CrowdTangle.

 - Geo-gated Facebook posts.
-Geo-gated posts come in many forms.
+Posts that are gated to specific countries do not show up in CrowdTangle.
 Sports content is a common example.
 Often broadcast rights are negotiated region by region, or country by country.
 A particular Facebook page might only have rights to post a live feed of a football match in Mexico, so the posts will be geo-gated to Mexico.
 CrowdTangle will not be able to surface these posts.